systemetric/robocon.uk/src/pages/news/robocon-2026-patch1.md

 layout: ../../layouts/NewsLayout.astro
 ---

-we had a thing, we did some stuff, some people reported problems, we hope this fixes it.
-Please report any bugs...

 We ran the RoboCon 2026 kickoff event at the start of November.
 See our [other blog post](https://robocon.uk/news/robocon-2026-kickoff/) to read more about it.